danieljwonder/nostr-for-wp/README.md

 # Nostr for WordPress

 Two-way synchronization between WordPress content and Nostr protocol.
-Supports kind 1 notes and kind 30023 long-form content with NIP-07 browser extension signing.
+Supports standard kind 1 notes and kind 30023 long-form content with NIP-07 browser extension signing.

 ## Features

 - 🔄 Two-way sync between WordPress and Nostr
-- 📝 Support for kind 1 (short notes) and kind 30023 (long-form articles)
+- 📝 Supports kind 1 (short notes) as WordPress Custom Post Type
+- 📝 Supports kind 30023 (long-form articles) for standard WordPress posts
+- 🔁 Automatic background sync of inbound notes
-- 🔐 NIP-07 browser extension integration
+- 🔐 NIP-07 browser extension integration for outbound notes
-- 🎨 Gutenberg blocks for displaying Nostr content
+- 🎨 Gutenberg block for displaying Nostr notes archive
 - ⚡ WebSocket relay connections
-- 🔁 Automatic background sync

 ## Quick Start

 ### For Users

 1. Install and activate the plugin in WordPress
-2. Go to Settings > Nostr to configure
+2. Go to Settings > Nostr to configure and connect your Nostr key.
-3. Add blocks to your posts/pages
+3. Either use the standard archives, or add the Nostr for WP block to your posts/pages

 ### For Developers